ImaginativeShohag/Why-Not-Image-Carousel/README.md

     app:touchToPause="true" />
 ```

-## `ImageCarousel` functions
+## `ImageCarousel` methods

 You can also set all the attributes programmatically.
-All the functions and their usages given below.
+All the methods and their usages given below.

 ### Kotlin